Devaki Krishnan

 Tan Sri Devaki Ayathurai Krishnan (Tamil: தேவகி கிருஷ்ணன்; 11 March 1923 – 20 January 2024) was a Malaysian politician.
 She became the first woman elected to public office in Malaysia when she won a seat on the Municipal Council in Kuala Lumpur in 1952.
 She later became a life member of the Malaysian Indian Congress (MIC).
-She was the grandmother of Deputy Minister of Entrepreneur Development and Cooperative and Member of Parliament (MP) for Sungai Buloh Ramanan Ramakrishnan.
+She was the grandmother of Minister of Human Resources and Member of Parliament (MP) for Sungai Buloh Ramanan Ramakrishnan.

 Early life

 Of Sri Lankan Tamil descent, Krishnan was born in Port Dickson, Negri Sembilan, and was the eldest of six children.
 Her father was acting controller of Post and Telecoms Malaya, and her mother was a college-trained Tamil school teacher.

 Krishnan was educated at St. Mary's School, Kuala Lumpur.
 Upon graduation she became a school teacher.
 In 1949, she became an active member of the Selangor Indian Association where she served as chairman of the entertainment and social committee.
 She was also actively involved in the Women's International Club where she spent her time raising funds for disaster victims.